 Save the tree.
 Move the road.

-An unaffiliated arborist with the tree risk assessment qualification did an independent assessment on June 19, 2024, and found that the risk level was merely
+The city arborist also lacks experience with mature oaks.
+An unaffiliated arborist with 40 years of experience, especially with oaks, did an independent assessment on June 19, 2024, and found that the risk level was merely moderate and could be easily reduced to low risk with selective pruning and a support system.

 The tree has dropped branches in the past and the old city manager appropriately treated them as routine events.
 The danger narrative emerged only after the mayor hired Lisa Parks to be the new city manager.
 She started her job one month after the most recent branch dropped on May 16, 2023.
 A photo of the branch after it fell shows only the tip extending into the road.